joshfishman/AI-CRO/docs/hellohelpr-webflow-integration.md

 If you see specific error messages:

 1. **"AICRO is not defined"**: The script didn't load properly.
 Check for network errors in Developer Tools.
 2. **"CORS error"**: The browser is blocking cross-origin requests.
-Use our improved script or try the fetch approach above.
+Use our improved script or try the XHR approach above.
 3. **"Uncaught SyntaxError"**: There might be a syntax issue in your custom initialization code.

 ## Need Further Help?